netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

 **YAML file for deployment:** ***citrix-k8s-ingress-controller.yaml***

-## Citrix ADC CPX with inbuilt Citrix ingress controller
+## Citrix ADC CPX with the inbuilt Citrix ingress controller

 In this deployment, you deploy Citrix ADC CPX with a builtin Citrix ingress controller agent that configures the Citrix ADC CPX.
 Citrix ADC CPX runs as pod and does North-South load balancing.